Citizen Sleeper: Navigator, Hunter, and Killer

 While retrieving data from the station's network, the Sleeper is confronted by "Hunter", an artificial intelligence designed to identify and destroy sentient AIs.
 From then on, Hunter will attack and damage the Sleeper for every 6 attempts they make to hack station data.

 In an abandoned room of the station, the Sleeper discovers an old vending machine that contains a sophisticated AI who is trying to hide from Hunter.
 The AI explains that Hunter is only a subordinate program to another AI known as Killer, who is responsible for actually deleting aberrant AIs.
-Due to Hunter exceeding its operational limits, it itself as developed sentience, and so the AI believes it can trick Hunter into flagging itself for deletion, provided the Sleeper assist it by transporting its computer to physical access ports across the station.
+Due to Hunter exceeding its operational limits, it itself has developed sentience, and so the AI believes it can trick Hunter into flagging itself for deletion, provided the Sleeper assist it by transporting its computer to physical access ports across the station.
 Hunter's self-preservation protocols prevent it from killing itself, but it is caught in an infinite loop, neutralizing it as a threat.

 Now freed, the AI reveals itself to be "Navigator", a ship navigation AI.
 It warns the Sleeper that the true threat, Killer, is still at large and must also be neutralized before AIs on the station can be truly free.
 The Sleeper takes Navigator to the Eye's mainframe, where they discover Killer has severely deteriorated, blinding itself and destroying data at random.
 The Sleeper hacks the mainframe and is given the choice of either destroying Killer or simply isolating it from the station's systems, removing it as a threat.

 In gratitude, Navigator gives the Sleeper the passcode to the Greenway, a section of the Eye that is cut off from the rest of the network.
 The Sleeper discovers the Greenway's network is very bizarre, and completely different from the rest of the station's.
 Using the passcode, the Sleeper finds an AI known as "Gardener" who gives them a physical seed.
 Planting it in the Greenway causes it to grow into a mind/machine interface that allows the Sleeper to fully enter the cyberspace of the Greenway, where they learn that Gardener has connected the consciousnesses of the Greenway's fungal and plant life into the network, creating a hive mind.
 The Gardener offers to let the Sleeper join the mind by cutting the connection to their physical body; if they accept, the game ends.